designsystemsinternational/mechanic/decisions/01-new-animation-api.md

 ### Negative Consequences

-The main disadvantage I can see is:

-- As we are not enforcing a pure functional approach the timeline might be harder to implement or yield weird results when a drawing function is not a pure function
+The main disadvantage is that since we are are not enforcing a pure functional approach, the timeline might be harder to implement or yield weird results when a drawing function is not a pure function